Guide to First Aid for Bites and Stings.

 First Aid for Burns

 Burns are not uncommon.
-There are different types and levels of severity.
-From welding flash, chemical and severe heat burns.
-They all need special care.
+There are different types and levels of severity – from welding flash, chemical and severe heat burn, and they all need special care.
 This blog will give you a comprehensive understanding of burns and their management.
-(Reading time 12mins approx.)
+(14 minute read)

 Read More »